 Replacement for the ballparks in Oakland and Tampa is said to be at the top of Rob Manfred's priority list and a prerequisite to adding more teams to the league.
 He, along with most fans, are also very interested in adding at least one more international team.
 Currently, only Toronto has a franchise outside of the United States.

 While it is supposed to be the most popular sport in the country, the NFL has serious issues and its fanbase is fleeing.
-This, coming off of one of the most exciting and popular MLB postseasons ever, makes the time ripe to officially propose adding at least two teams.
+This makes the time ripe to officially propose adding at least two teams.
 It is time to strike while the iron is hot.

 So who should get a team?
 It depends on how creative baseball wants to get.
-I have three proposals for baseball for bringing hardball to the masses and ensuring that baseball retains it rightful place as the sport of choice.
+I have three proposals for baseball for bringing hardball to the masses and ensuring that baseball retains its rightful place as the sport of choice.
 They are depicted on the maps below, along with accompanying reasoning.
-Each circle on the maps represents a 200 mile radius; about the distance a fan would consider driving to attend a game.
+Each circle on the maps represents a 200-mile radius, which is about the distance a fan would consider driving to attend a game.
 Current teams are depicted in green, proposed expansion teams are red.

 Turning on the momentum as a player rounds the bases for a double or triple is exciting, but it takes some risk.
 So would be the case for adding four teams.
 It's a stretch and would not even out the leagues as well as just two teams.
 But there is a huge gap in teams in the western United States.
 This plan, in addition to the previous two teams, help address the dearth of baseball in the west as well an expanding international play.